shafikul311/python-beginner/README.md

 # Python for beginner

+What is Python programming language
-Python is an interpreted, object-oriented, high-level programming language.
+Python is a high-level, general-purpose, interpreted programming language.

 ## Installation